Tachycardia

 • Lower blood pressure

-• Treat other underlying conditions
+• Treat other health issues

 • An implantable cardiac device (ICD)—put under the skin to check heart activity and shock abnormal rhythms